petzval/btferret/README.md

 ```

 The following sections describe how to use these commands to
 establish connections and exchange data.
+They also show how to do the
+same thing with your own C code rather than via btferret.c.

 ## 3-3 Windows-Android-HC-05 Classic servers